-At universities and in secondary schools, in the United States and in Asia, in administration and in the classroom, James Penha has had a forty-year career as an educator whose enthusiasm for learning and language inspires students and colleagues.
+At universities and in secondary schools, in the United States and in Asia, in administration and in the classroom, James Penha has had a forty-five year career as an educator whose enthusiasm for learning and language inspires students and colleagues.
 His papers on teaching have been widely presented.
 A native New Yorker, Penha has published hundreds of poems, stories, and articles throughout these same four decades, and presently he also edits The New Verse News, a website for current-events poetry.

 Lines excerpted from his poems published over a thirty-year span in Waterways: Poetry in the Mainstream were the 2011-2012 prompts for Volume 32 of that venerable poetry magazine.